-The Wethertex AP77 pliolite masonry paint, also known as “All Weather”, is an oil-based masonry paint available in a wide range of colours.
-It comes in 5, or 10L tubs and you should expect to pay around £55 for 5L in a tinted colour.
-This price places it in the higher bracket when it comes to trade masonry paints.
-You can see a full list of UK suppliers here.
+The Wethertex PP77 pliolite masonry paint, also known as “All Weather”, is an oil-based masonry paint available in a wide range of colours.
+You can pick it up online in 5, or 10L tubs and you should expect to pay around £11 per litre in any tinted colour.
+This is a very reasonable price compared to similar products.

 As with a lot of Pliolite-based paints, you can apply this product in temperatures as low as minus 5 degrees and it’s completely shower proof withing 20 minutes.
 Unlike some pliolite based paints, Wethertex All Weather remains breathable.
 Re-coat time is roughly 24 hours.

 There are a couple of things that set Wethertex All Weather apart from other pliolite-based masonry paints.
 The first is the opacity, which is absolutely unreal!!
 I painted a bare brick wall with it recently in white (for those of you who don’t know, white paint can be very problematic when it comes to opacity).
 I diluted my Wethertex All Seasons down by over 20% to easily work the first coat into every crevice.